CSD English Learner Program

 Students with Special Needs

-All English Learners in the district are given intense instruction in English including English Language Development (ELD) instruction and Specially Designed Academic Instruction in English (SDAIE).
-Teachers of English Learners must hold the appropriate EL Authorization and are trained in methods and strategies that promote rapid acquisition of English as well as academic knowledge in core subjects.
+All ELs are given instruction in English including English Language Development (ELD) and Specially Designed Academic Instruction in English (SDAIE).
+Teachers of ELs must hold the appropriate EL Authorization and are trained in methods and strategies that promote the rapid acquisition of English as well as academic knowledge in core subjects, including Guided Language Acquisition by Design (GLAD).
 Teachers use a variety of assessments to monitor the progress of English learners.

 English Language Development Standards K-12